diegocasu/openstack-REST/README.md

 - At initialization, the application should create two new flavors on the platform, one _standard_ flavor and a _large_ flavor with more resources;
 - At scheduled times, the application should trigger the creation of new VMs, based on an existing image;
-- At the end of the scheduled peak period, the application should destroy the additional VMs.
+- At the end of the scheduled peak period, the application should kill the additional VMs.

-In order to allow system administrator to schedule for the creation of new VMs, the application must expose a REST interface to schedule the peak period and select the flavor and the image for the VMs to be created.
+In order to allow system administrator to schedule for the creation of new VMs, the application must expose a REST interface to schedule for the peak periods.
+It should also enable the user to select the flavor and the image for the VMs to be created.

 ## Repository